| More Golden Age Single Scans |

 A few golden age singles on had different artists on either side.
 Here's one, released on the Kalypso label:

-Easter Morn; Dog War In Matthews Lane" Both tracks are rural and sound like the same backing musicians were employed.
+Both tracks are rural and sound like the same backing musicians were employed.
 (The fact that the backing group on both sides is The Jamaican Calypsonians does not necessarily guarantee this.
 This is something of a generic name used by more than one backing band.)
+Power's medley sandwiches two well known songs around a lesser known one.
+Composer's song about a beloved dish credits Omri Mundle as the song's author, perhaps revealing Composer's real name.
+As the label below shows, this 78 was later re-released as a 45 RPM single.

 Courtesy of Matthias Münchow of Germany, on MRS, a single by Lord Melody, with Sonny Bradshaw and His Quintet: "The Whistler" backed with "Boy Days".